The Majorana Hopping and Constraints in the Anti-de Sitter Spacetime: Introduction

 \section{Introduction}

-The task to find solutions of Dirac equations in curved spacetime relies on decoupling the equations, especially in curved spacetime.
-The well-known examples of Dirac equations in Kerr geometry and de Sitter spacetime can be seen from Chandrasekhar\cite{Chandrasekhar1983} and Dirac\cite{Dirac1935}.
-In this paper, we will study the Dirac equation in Anti-de Sitter (AdS) spacetime.
-Instead of going directly to the curved spacetime \cite{Bachelot2008}, we take advantage of the conformally flat coordinate in AdS spacetime, which is rarely discussed.
-Then with Newman-Penrose (NP) formalism \cite{Newman1962} and tricks in section II, we decouple the equations neatly and have profound results.
+The Dirac equation in Anti-de Sitter(AdS), de Sitter \cite{Dirac1935} or other geometries (please see Chandrasekhar's book \cite{Chandrasekhar1983}) is not an old issue.
+The task to find solutions of Dirac equations relies on decoupling the equations, especially in curved spacetime.
+Instead of working in spherical coordinate \cite{Bachelot2008}, in this letter, however we notice that conformally flat transformation of the AdS spacetime simplifies the discussion greatly.
+The metric and Dirac equation become z-dependent only.
+Then with the help of Newman-Penrose (NP) formalism \cite{Newman1962} and tricks of decoupling in section II, we decouple the equations neatly.